 - When cleaning your dentures, stand over a full sink of water or a towel to prevent dentures from breaking, if dropped.

 - Brush your gums, roof of your mouth and tongue to prevent any bacteria from building up in your mouth.
 Fungal infections are common with denture wearers, if the mouth clean is not kept clean.

 - During the cleaning process, make sure that you do not bend the plastic or the clasps of your denture or partial denture.

 - In order to keep their shape, most dentures need to stay moist.
 Make sure you place your dentures in water or a soaking solution overnight.
-Ask your dentist at Modern Essence Dentistry about how to make your dentures last and stay fresh looking.
+Ask your doctor at Modern Essence Dentistry about how to make your dentures last and stay fresh looking.